-Duty of Bus to Safely Drop Off Passenger
+Legal Duty of a Bus Operator to Safely Drop Off Passengers

 In New York a common carrier's duty of care to an alighting passenger is to stop at a place where the passenger can alight safely and towards that end to exercise reasonable and commensurate care in view of the dangers to be apprehended.
 Blye v.
 Manhattan and Bronx Surface Transit Operating Authority, 124 A.D.2d 106, 511 N.Y.S.2d 612 (1st Dept., 1987) and Rodriquez v.
 Manhattan and Bronx Surface Transit Operating Authority, 117 A.D.2d 541, 498 N.Y.S.2d 826 (1st Dept., 1986)